AI Workshop: learn to build apps with AI →

 Algorithms: Quicksort

-Quicksort is a more efficient searching algorithm than selection sort, in most cases, and it makes use of recursion.
+Quicksort is a more efficient sorting algorithm than selection sort, in most cases, and it makes use of recursion.

 Recursion means we call a function from within the same function.
 It’s a very useful practice, sometimes, and this is one of those cases.

-I said “in most cases”, because as we’ll see, in the worst case bubble sort can take the same time of selection sort: O(n^2).
-But in the best case scenario, it will run at O(n log n), which is in the middle between O(n) and O(n^2).
+I said “in most cases”, because as we’ll see, in the worst case quicksort can take the same time as selection sort: O(n^2).
+But in the best case scenario, it will run at O(n log n), which is between O(n) and O(n^2).

 How does it work?
 Given an array, we pick an item, called pivot.
 We then get all the items smaller than the pivot, and the items bigger than the pivot.

-Then we run the same operation on the 2 array that compose the smaller and bigger items.
+Then we run the same operation on the two arrays that contain the smaller and bigger items.

 It’s easier to see the code than to describe it: